Arrive Casablanca, Morocco

 Fez | Timeless Medieval City

 Explore Fez el-Bali (Old Fez), the cultural heart of Morocco.
+Founded in the eighth century by Moulay Idriss I, this imperial capital was a renowned center of medieval learning.
 Stroll the lanes and souks of the labyrinthine old quarter, and visit the 14th-century Karaouine, Hispano-Moorish Attarine Medersa (Koranic college) and Nejjarine Square.
 Also, see the Royal Palace, madrasas and mellah (Jewish quarter) in Fez el-Jadid.

 Volubilis & Meknes | Roman Ruins & Regal Treasures